 How does brand journalism work?
 Simply.
 It provides information and news to the people interested in very specific topics.

-More businesses are hiring journalists, bloggers, and other writers specifically to contextualize their products and services in terms of their industry and competition.
+More businesses are hiring journalists, bloggers, and other writers specifically to contextualize their products and services in terms of their industry and competition or to write good about pages.
 Yet, these savvy businesses remain a small percentage (currently 9%).
 Many more hire outside businesses like SixEstate to handle the entire process.

 When Brand Journalism Works Well